2014 United States House of Representatives elections in West Virginia

 The 2014 United States House of Representatives election in West Virginia was held on November 4, 2014, to elect the three U.S. representatives from West Virginia, one from each of the state's three congressional districts.

 Republicans won control of every congressional district in West Virginia for the first time since the 61st Congress ended in 1911.

-Representatives are elected for two-year terms.
-Those elected served in the 114th Congress from January 2015 until January 2017.

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in West Virginia by district:

 District 1

-Republican David McKinley, who had represented West Virginia's 1st congressional district since 2011, was re-elected in 2012.
-While McKinley had expressed some interest in running for Senate, he later declared he would not run.
-He filed for re-election to his House seat on January 15, 2014.
+Incumbent Republican David McKinley, who had represented the district since 2011, ran for re-election.

-Glen Gainer III, the West Virginia State Auditor, sought the Democratic nomination unopposed.